mrsimpson/slides-data-in-motion/slides.md

 ## Stateless vs. stateful streaming

 <!--
 Let's have a deeper look at what we do when developing streaming applications, at the operations we perform.
-Filter, Map and reduce
+Filter, Map, and reduce

 -->